|

 they should be doing.
 On

-an earlier occasion Paul expressed a fear and here he does again.
+an earlier occasion Paul expressed a fear and here in verse 20 he does

-will have to act boldly and correct them for the error of their ways,
+He will have to act boldly and correct them for the error of their

 just get the feeling that Paul absolutely hates when he has to correct